BioProteanLabs/SFt_pipeline/README.md

 # SFt_pipeline
-Sparse Filtering for spatial transcriptomics pipeline
+Sparse representation learning methods for the study of spatial transcriptomics
+<br>The main learning method (dimension reduction) used: Sparse Filtering

 # Related study
 This repository is for the study "Improved Unsupervised Representation Learning of Spatial Transcriptomic Data with Sparse Filtering"